by Hubert CHANSON (h.chanson@uq.edu.au)

 taken in June 1998.

-world's oldest concrete arch dam in 1880 shortly before completion
+oldest concrete arch dam in 1880 shortly before completion (Courtesy of

-(NSW, Australia 1908) is Australia's first reinforced concrete arch
+Australia 1908) is Australia's first reinforced concrete arch dam.
+Named

-Named after its designer Ernst de BURGH, it was built as a water supply
+after its designer Ernst de BURGH, it was built as a water supply for the

-for the narrow-gauge railway line connecting Goondah NSW to the
+narrow-gauge railway line connecting Goondah NSW to the construction

 site of the Burrinjuck dam (CHANSON and JAMES 1998b).